HarshaFarenjiya/Auto-.csv-import-to-PostgreSQL-db/README.md

 ## Prerequisites

-* Install PostgreSQL and pgAdmin (Note: While setting up the both applications, set password = '1111')
+* Install PostgreSQL and pgAdmin
+* Create a Python configuration file (I've attached mine- confini.ipynb) so that we can use it to store and retrieve values like username, host, database name, and password.
 * Check whether the .csv file is encoded in UTF-8 format or not using Notepad++.
 If your file is not in csv format convert it using Notepad++
 * Make sure your .csv file has not any columns without header or with header ontaining special characters, such as colons (":").
 Column names must start with a letter or an underscore ( _ ).

-## How to use?

-1. Download and install PostgreSQL and pgAdmin as instructed above.
-2. Download .py file and place it in a new folder.
-3. Place any .csv file in that new folder also.
-4. Run the file and get your desired data in PostgreSQL database.

 </div>